 - CSM Workspace with accounts where their main POC has changed

 The examples provided above are just a few of the many ways you and your team can use Groove Workspaces.
 We'd love to hear from you how you're using them as well!

 Groove Admins - Include Additional Salesforce Fields in Workspaces

 Groove admins can include up to 10 Account fields (standard or custom) for their users to be able to include as columns in their Workspaces.
 We’d recommend including the fields that are most relevant to your team, so that users can customize their own Workspaces with those critical pieces of data.

-- Go to Manage My Org
+- Go to the ABS section in Manage My Org